tomaszsz-it/garage-pro/README.md

 ## Project Scope

 ### MVP Features
-- **Appointment Search**: Browse available time slots across all mechanics with service type filtering
+- **Appointment Search**: Browse available reservations across all mechanics with service type filtering
 - **Online Booking**: Customer booking form with inline validation for logged-in users
 - **Reservation Management**: Full CRUD operations for customers and staff
 - **Admin Panel**: Monthly scheduling of mechanics and workstation availability (unlocked on the 10th of each month)